Want to enhance your skills in facilitation, critical thinking and conflict resolution, as well as your cultural competency?

 Enroll in an Intergroup Dialogue course and find your voice!

-- COM 255 Race & Ethnicity Dialogue; for syllabus, click here.
+- LAR 145 Race & Discrimination in America Through Dialogue; for syllabus, click here.

-This 3 credit hour course offers undergraduate students an opportunity to discuss how race and ethnicity affect all of us on a personal and social level.
-Though the focus is on racism and ethnicity, other forms of discrimination (e.g., gender, sexual orientation, social class and religion) will also be discussed.
+This 3 credit hour course offers undergraduate students an opportunity to discuss how race affects all of us on a personal and social level.
+Though the focus is on racism, other forms of discrimination (e.g., ethnicity, gender, sexual orientation, social class and religion) will also be discussed.
 The course involves a 1-hour lecture and a 2-hour discussion section each week.
+This course also fulfills one of hte requirements for hte certificate in Cultural competency.
+Click here for more information on Certificate of Cultural Competency.

-- COM 555A Intergroup Dialogue Facilitation; for syllabus, click here.
+- LAR 397 Intergroup Dialogue Facilitation; for syllabus, click here.

-This 3-credit hour course is designed to give graduate and advance undergraduate (junior-level and senior-level) students a foundation in the skills and knowledge needed to facilitate interactions in diverse groups.
+This 3-credit hour course is designed to give students a foundation in the skills and knowledge needed to facilitate interactions in diverse groups.
 Topics include: skills for facilitating intergroup dialogue; group dynamics; social identity group development; and impacts of prejudice & stereotyping on groups.
-Students who successfully complete this course will be eligible to apply for a position as a facilitator for the undergraduate dialogue course, COM 255.
+Students who successfully complete this course will be eligible to apply for a position as a facilitator for the undergraduate dialogue course, LAR 145.

 - Can be used as elective for some majors/minors (ask your advisor in COM, HEV, PHL/REL, PSY, PSC & SASW).